Antoine de Saint-Exupéry

 8

-Antoine de Saint-Exupéry is quoted regarding the nature of perfection.
+Antoine de Saint-Exupéry is mentioned regarding the responsibility of being a man.

 7